 Under D.C.
 Code § 16-2701, a wrongful death action may be brought by the personal representative of the deceased’s estate.
 This representative could be named in the deceased’s will or appointed by the court if no will exists.
 In most cases, the representative is a close family member such as a spouse, adult child, or parent.

-What Must be Proven in a Wrongful Death Lawsuit?
+What Must Be Proven in a Wrongful Death Lawsuit?

 Like any personal injury claim, a wrongful death lawsuit in the District of Columbia must establish that: